Civil Practice Guidelines

 A. Counsel must obtain leave of court prior to filing a Motion or Memorandum out of rule or beyond the motion deadline in the Case Schedule.
 A Stipulation among Counsel will not alter any deadline absent express approval by the Court.

 B. Page limits (Local Rule 12) serve a salutary purpose.
 Ordinarily, Counsel should edit tightly and live within the limits.
-To assist in meeting page limits, Counsel may assume no briefing is necessary on the legal standards applicable under Civ.
-Rules 12, 26, 37, 56 or 60(B).
+To assist in meeting page limits, Counsel may assume no briefing is necessary on the legal standards applicable under Civil Rules 12, 26, 37, 56 or 60(B).

 C. In responding to a Civ.
 R. 56 Motion, it is very valuable to have Counsel specifically identify precisely what, if any, material disputes of fact are asserted to exist.
-Specific citations to witness depositions or other parts of the Record that demonstrate such disputes are essential.
+Specific citations to witness depositions or other parts of the record that demonstrate such disputes are essential.

 D. Stipulations of fact are valuable tools.
 Counsel should discuss stipulations before filing Civ.
 R. 56 Motions and, whenever possible, before significant pre-trial discovery to reduce cost and delay.